-Speech is an imperative and crucial aspect of human communication, serving as a bridge that connects individuals and facilitates the exchange of ideas, emotions, and information.
+Speech is a crucial aspect of human communication, serving as a bridge that connects individuals.
 Not everyone is easily understood.
 Some individuals struggle with articulation and phonological disorders, making the exchange of their ideas, emotions, and information more challenging for the listener to understand.
-This can cause speakers to become frustrated and avoid conversing with others.
+This can cause speakers to become frustrated and avoid conversing with others. Â

 In this article, you will learn about: